akutzer/semantic-retrieval/TASKS.md

 ## 3. Implement Models
 ### :hourglass_flowing_sand: Baseline: BM-25 or TF-IDF (assigned: Till, Florian)
 :heavy_check_mark: Implement the BM-25 or TF-IDF model, using an external library. \
+:hourglass_flowing_sand: Use the dataset class for the BM-25 or TF-IDF model \
+:exclamation: :hourglass_flowing_sand: Implement efficient inference, so given a query find the best passages as fast as possible; maybe try to precompute the wiki passages? \
 The implementation should work with the previous described datasets class.
 In case the output of the dataset class is not directly usable, you can write a dataloader, which for example tokenizes the data from the dataset class and then combines these into a batch of data, which is then directly feed into the model.
 I don't know if this is necessary tho. ^^

 ### :hourglass_flowing_sand: First Model: ColBERT (assigned: Aaron)
 :heavy_check_mark: Implement the ColBERT model from the ColBERTv1 paper. \
 :heavy_check_mark: Add support for other backbones, like RoBERTa, TinyBERT, etc. \
+:heavy_check_mark: Write dataloaders base on the dataset class. \
-:hourglass_flowing_sand: Write dataloaders base on the dataset class. \
+:hourglass_flowing_sand: Write dataloaders base on the dataset class and PyTorch dataloader class. \
 :hourglass_flowing_sand: Formulate the loss function, so that the training loop can just call .backward() on the loss. \
+Implement efficient inference using re-ranking (requires efficient TF-IDF or BM-25 implementation)\
-:hourglass_flowing_sand: Implement efficient inference using either re-ranking or full-retrieval.
+:hourglass_flowing_sand: Implement efficient inference using full-retrieval.
 Focus on inference performance ("model performance"/FLOPs, "model performance"/inference time [µs]) \
 :hourglass_flowing_sand: Try torch.compile() to improve runtime performance.